polterguy/phosphorusfive-dox/chapter-12.md

 Notice, that if the implementation of **[sys42.windows.info-tip]** later changes, the above lambda will *stop working*!
 Simply changing the **[p5.web.widgets.create-container]** to one of its aliases, **[create-container-widget]**, or **[create-widget]**, inside of the event - Will make your whitelist fissle.

 This ensures, that as your system grows, and changes - You do not risk having malicious, unintentional code, execute as a consequence.
 Which is hopefully something you will come to appreciate, after you've used the system for a while.

+### [eval-mutable] for keyword developers

+The last overload, namely **[eval-mutable]**, is for the most parts for keyword developers, and rarely something you'd like to use.
+Simply because it works in a completely different way, than both of our previously mentioned versions.

+First of all, passing in arguments, or returning arguments from it, is meaningless.
+Because it has access to the entire tree, or lambda object anyways.
+This point makes it also quite dangerous, in day to day use, since its execution can potentially change any parts of your lambda object, For an Active Event such as **[add]** or **[set]**, this is necessary, and wanted.
+However, for a lambda object, you want to execute yourselves, this might create some quite severe side-effects.

+The **[eval-mutable]** does for one, *not* execute a copy of the lambda object, but executes the object directly, which is why it is called *"mutable"*.
+Because it potentially *mutates* your code.

+Unless you are very certain about what you are doing, stay away from it.
+Besides from the *"keywords"* of P5, there's only one place in P5 I use it myself in fact.
+And even here, I take great care, to make sure it doesn't produce unwanted side effects.

 [Chapter 13, Hyperlambda leads to Hyperhumble](chapter-13.md)